pramsey/pramsey.github.io/_posts/2016-12-05-nrpp-still-doomed.md

 To me, this sounds good (cool software! better!); to NRSTS, this sounds good (re-structure!); to the permitters it sounds like "we're going to waste a bunch of your (scarce) time in workshops making you talk about abstractions instead of doing your job, then we're going to upend your office in the service of 'transformation', while we experiment with software that is as yet unwritten".

 You know what happened to the guy who had the [first human heart transplant](http://www.history.com/this-day-in-history/first-human-heart-transplant)?
-In IT terms, the procedure was a success -- he didn't die on the table, he died 18 days later of pneumonia, with his heart still pumping away.
+In IT terms, the procedure was a success -- he didn't die on the table.
+He died 18 days later of pneumonia, with his heart still pumping away.

 ### Back to High School